 We offer a variety of ways to visit, including daily campus tours and information sessions.

-Extended Education students are encouraged to become familiar with our satellite locations and resources in Anacortes, Bremerton, Everett, Port Angeles, Poulsbo, Seattle, and Tacoma.
+Outreach and Continuing Education students are encouraged to connect with program staff in the Bremerton, Everett, Port Angeles, Poulsbo, and Distance Learning programs.
 Site staff will contact you directly regarding advising and orientation.

 Contact Academic Departments